 Low tuition, little financial aid

 I’ve spoken with teachers that have lamented the fact that “their tuition is just too high.”
-When I asked what the full tuition for the first student at the school was (since there are lower tuitions for 2nd and 3rd children in the family), one teacher responded, “$1,900.
+At one school in particular, when I asked what the full tuition for the first student at the school was (since there are lower tuition amounts for 2nd and 3rd children in the family), one teacher responded, “$1,900.
 That’s a lot of money.”

 Low tuition, much financial aid